m0ru/bak/04_solution.md

 The `serviceDependencies` lists the Angular services that will be passed to the constructor of the directive.
-Assigning that array with the dependency-names to the Controller class via `$inject` makes sure Angular does just that, even if the code is minified.
+Assigning that array with the dependency-names to the Controller class via `$inject` ensures that Angular does just that, even if the code is minified.
 Per default Angular reads the names of the arguments of the constructor, but during minification that information is lost.
 By setting `strictDi: true` when starting up angular in `app/app_jspm.js` <!-- TODO put into appendix? -->
-we make sure Angular complains if the injection array isn't there.
+we ensure Angular complains if the injection array isn't there.
 The `attach`-function then takes the constructor's arguments (i.e. the injected service dependencies) and assigns them as properties to the controller-object.

 #### Template Strings {#sec:component-template}

 The template strings (`const template = '...'`) describe the HTML that the user gets to see.
 When a component is first rendered, Angular parses the string and generates the required HTML, starts up any required child-components and directives, and evaluates any expressions in double curly braces and then replaces them with the result of that respective expression.
 E.g. `<h1>{{ self.needContent.get('dc:title') }} [DEMO]</h1>` might become `<h1>Couch to give away [DEMO]<h1>`.
-It also makes sure that whenever these expressions change, the DOM is updated.
+It also ensures that whenever these expressions change, the DOM is updated.
 To do this it sets up a so called "watch" per expression.
-Every time a `$digest`-cycle is triggered, all watch-expressions are evaluated and necessary changes to the DOM made one at a time (this is also what makes Angular 1.x terribly imperformant compared to virtual-DOM frameworks like React and the Elm-runtime, that batch updates). `$ngRedux` makes sure a `$digest`-cycle is triggered every time the redux state has been updated.
+Every time a `$digest`-cycle is triggered, all watch-expressions are evaluated and necessary changes to the DOM made one at a time.
+This is also what makes Angular 1.x terribly imperformant compared to virtual-DOM frameworks that batch updates like React and the Elm-runtime. `$ngRedux` ensures a `$digest`-cycle is triggered every time the redux state has been updated.
 Managing these `$digest`-cycles can be complex and it lead to lead hard-to-track-down bugs.

-Also, in the template, the `ng-click="self.needs__close(self.need.get('@id'))"` sets up a listener for a click event on the element, that executes the code in the double quotes, in this case it calls the action-creator `needs__close` with a specific need-uri, that makes an HTTP-request to the server and on success creates an action-object and dispatches it, thus triggering a state-update.
+Also, in the template, the `ng-click="self.needs__close(self.need.get('@id'))"` sets up a listener for a click event on the element, that executes the code in the double quotes.
+In this case, it calls the action-creator `needs__close` with a specific need-uri, that makes an HTTP-request to the server and on success creates an action-object and dispatches it, thus triggering a state-update.